Your feedback is really important and we appreciate you taking the time to get in touch. We’ll do our best to help resolve any issues you might have.

-Your feedback is valuable to us, and we appreciate the time spent getting in touch.
-If you have found a bug, crash, or have any problems with Sketch, then including an attachment with your report will help us diagnose your issue quicker.
+If you have found a bug, crash, or have any problems with Sketch, then including a sample document or screen recording with your report will help us diagnose your issue and find a solution faster.

-If you’re running macOS Mojave you can quickly and easily take a screen recording by pressing Command-Shift-5.
+If you’re running macOS 10.14 Mojave or later, you can quickly and easily take a screen recording by pressing ⌘⇧5.
 This will reveal controls that allow you to capture a video of your entire screen, a specific window, or a selected portion of the screen.
+Make sure to click on Options and then click Show Mouse Clicks, as this really helps us diagnose the issue.
+Additionally, if you’re comfortable doing so, you can also enable recording via your Mac’s microphone from the same options menu and talk through your issue as you make your screen recording.

 You can find more detailed instructions on Apple’s website.